Charles Bradley (preacher): Vicar and preacher

-In the year 1823 he was presented by Henry Ryder (then bishop of St. Davids, afterwards of Lichfield) to the vicarage of Glasbury in Brecknockshire.
-Here a volume of sermons was published in 1825, which reached a ninth edition in 1854.
-He retained the living of Glasbury till his death, but in the year 1829 became the first incumbent of St. James's Chapel at Clapham in Surrey (now in Greater London), where he resided, with some periods of absence, till 1852.
+In the year 1823 Bradley was presented by Henry Ryder, Bishop of St. Davids, to the vicarage of Glasbury in Brecknockshire.
+He retained the living of Glasbury till his death, but in the year 1829 he became also the first incumbent of St James's Chapel at Clapham in Surrey (now in Greater London).
+He resided there, with some periods of absence, till 1852.